hantsy/jakartaee11-sandbox/docs/jpa.md

 </dependency>
 ```

-To generate static metamodel classes for your entities, you should add `hibernate-processor` to the `annotationProcessorPaths` section of the `maven-compiler-plugin` configuration:
+To generate static metamodel classes for your entities at compile time, you should add `hibernate-processor` to the `annotationProcessorPaths` section of the `maven-compiler-plugin` configuration:

 ```xml
 <plugins>